qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIRP SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: Ensure that you have cloned the respective firmware for QIRP SDK.
-For example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.
+.. note:: Before you begin, clone the respective firmware for QIRP SDK, for example, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk``.

 1. Download QIRP SDK layers, Qualcomm Yocto, and supporting layers with
    extras: